prasannavathandk/Practical-Financial-Engineering/README.md

 ABOUT

-The Simulation is as part of the course Practical Financial Engineering 2024 at Ulm University, in which our chosen topic was "LIBOR MArket Model", based on the reference book- "Monte Carlo Methods in Financial Engineering, Paul Glasserman"
+The Simulation is part of the course "Practical Financial Engineering" 2024 at Ulm University, in which our chosen topic was "LIBOR Market Model", based on the reference book- "Monte Carlo Methods in Financial Engineering, Paul Glasserman"

-The goal was to simulate Forward Rate Curves, Calibrate it to the Market and use to price Illiquid interest rate derivatives.
+The goal was to simulate Forward Rate Curves, Calibrate it to the Market and use it to price illiquid interest rate derivatives.

 An exemplar result can be found on this link: https://prasannavathan-dk.github.io/cal.html